Connect to a Windows PC from Ubuntu using RDP

 Note: When enabling RDP, ensure the user account initiating the connection has RDP permissions and the firewall allows RDP connections.

-The Windows PC can now accept RDP connections.
+The Windows PC now accepts RDP connections.

 Option 2: Enable RDP from Windows CMD